MohammaZakaria/age-of-empires/README.md

 ## Future work can be done to improve the ui

-- [] add authentication functionality
+- [ ] Add authentication functionality

-- [] add user reviews section in unit details to alow user to comment on a certain unit
+- [ ] Add user reviews section in unit details to allow users to comment on a certain unit

-- [] more sections in home page to show statistics about empires, and more explanation about them
+- [ ] More sections in the home page to show statistics about empires, and more explanation about them

-- [] filtering functionality on each column on the data table in units page, so user can search by name, age, id or cost directly in the table
+- [ ] Filtering functionality on each column on the data table in units page, so user can search by name, age, id or cost directly in the table

 ## Getting Started with Create React App